MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 ## Edit JavaScript files

 Use the **Editor** pane to edit JavaScript.
-DevTools updates the page to run your new code.
+DevTools updates the page to run the modified code.

-The main scenario is to edit JavaScript.

 :::image type="complex" source="../media/edit-js.msft.png" alt-text="Editing JavaScript in the Editor pane" lightbox="../media/edit-js.msft.png":::
    Editing JavaScript in the **Editor** pane